Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: The CoHet Algorithm

 \section{The CoHet Algorithm}

+Real-world deployment of multi-agent systems requires agents that can deal with challenges such as decentralized training, operating with a partial view of the environment, and learning from infrequent environmental feedback signals.
 In this section, we introduce CoHet, a decentralized algorithm designed to enhance cooperation among heterogeneous agents in partially observable environments with sparse rewards.
 It provides a standalone self-supervised intrinsic reward architecture that can be incorporated with existing decentralized policy optimization algorithms.
 It fosters the learning of collaborative behaviors by reducing future uncertainty within each agent’s neighborhood.
 CoHet encourages the agents to align their actions with their neighbors’ predictions by imposing intrinsic reward penalties that deter deviations from such alignment.
 Furthermore, these calculated rewards serve as a source of dense reward signals that facilitate policy learning in numerous real-world tasks where manually designing reward functions is infeasible.